 - In the Liverpool City Region Steve Rotheram MP is the Labour candidate, Tony Caldeira is the Conservative candidate, Carl Cashman is the Liberal Democrat candidate, and Tom Crone is the Green Party candidate.

-- In the West Midlands, Siôn Simon MEP has been selected as the Labour candidate, Andy Street is the Conservative candidate, Beverley Nielson is the Liberal Democrat candidate, Peter Durnell is the UKIP candidate, and James Burn is the Green candidate.
+- In the West Midlands, Siôn Simon MEP has been selected as the Labour candidate, Andy Street is the Conservative candidate, Beverley Nielson is the Liberal Democrat candidate, Peter Durnell is the UKIP candidate, James Burn is the Green candidate and Graham Stevenson is the Conservative Party candidate.

 - In Tees Valley, Sue Jeffrey is the Labour candidate, Ben Houchen is the Conservative candidate and John Tait is the candidate for the North East Party.

-- In the West of England, Lesley Mansell is the Labour candidate, Tim Bowles is the Conservative candidate, Darren Hall is the Green Party candidate and Stephen Williams is the Liberal Democrat candidate.
+- In the West of England, Lesley Mansell is the Labour candidate, Tim Bowles is the Conservative candidate, Darren Hall is the Green Party candidate and Stephen Williams is the Liberal Democrat candidate, John Savage will stand as an Independent.

 - In Cambridgeshire and Peterborough, James Palmer is the Conservative candidate, Kevin Price is the Labour candidate, Rod Cantrill will be standing for the Liberal Democrats, Paul Bullen will stand for UKIP, Julie Howell is is the candidate for the Green Party and Peter Dawe is standing as an independent candidate.